opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 .. note:: In case of having more than 10 styles, you can use the Tab key on the keyboard to switch to the next bank of 10 styles.

+.. note:: When in Medium/Large Thumbnails View a visual cue of which key shortcut corresponds to which style is shown on the upper center of each style chip.

 .. tip:: **To select multiple styles:**

     Do one of the following: